 Guided Access (only available on iOS)

 Not an app but iOS users will be tickled to know that iPhones and iPads have a built-in screen limiter called Guided Access.
 To use this function, go into Settings>General>Accessibility>Guided Access (under the Learning tab).
 From there you’ll be able to set a passcode or TouchID and set up Guided Access, where your kids are only able to access certain apps.
-You can set which apps can be used in Guided Access mode and once it’s enabled, the kids won’t be able to exit unless you key in the passcode or used TouchID.
+You can set which apps can be used in Guided Access mode and once it’s enabled, the kids won’t be able to exit unless you have keyed in the passcode or used TouchID.
 Check out How to Geek for a more comprehensive guide.

 Like this article?
 Here’s more we think you’ll enjoy!